Estevemartin/exoticca-assessment/README.md

         npm test

-Or just do ir all at once:
+Or just do it all at once:

         git clone "https://github.com/Estevemartin/exoticca-assessment.git"
         cd exoticca-assessment